bigdatagenomics/adam/docs/source/01_intro.md

                                                                    to LENIENT
 ```

-The ADAM transform command allows you to mark duplicates, run base quality score recalibration (BQSR) and other pre-processing steps on your data.
+The ADAM transformAlignments command allows you to mark duplicates, run base quality score recalibration (BQSR) and other pre-processing steps on your data.

 There are also a number of projects built on ADAM, e.g.